CoderOwl/Travel-Map/README.md

 Attributes: `ID`, `PLACE` (Name of the place), `LAT` (Latitude), `LNG` (Longitude), `PHOTO`(Name of photo file)

+The table creation has been put as a mysql dump in the file `db.sql`

 ### Running the app
 1. Install `flask` and `flask_mysqldb`.
 2. Clone this repository and add GoogleAPIKey and the mysql root password for your system in the configuration files.